Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

 In the context of stellar collisions, the pericenter distance is often normalized by the stellar radii to obtain a dimensionless parameter.
-However, this introduces a strong sensitivity to errors in the stellar radius estimates, which are known to be significant in some cases--- for example, for massive stars in the Single Star Evolution (\texttt{SSE}) code \citep[see Figure 8 in][]{Agrawal2020}.
-To avoid this issue, we train our ML model using pericenter distances in units of solar radii.
-Consequently, the pericenter values that the model is trained on vary in scale depending on the stellar masses involved.
+However, this introduces a strong sensitivity to errors in the stellar radius estimates, which can be significant in some cases--- for example, for massive stars in the Single Star Evolution (\texttt{SSE}) code \citep[see Figure 8 in][]{Agrawal2020}.
+To avoid this issue, we train our ML model using pericenter distances expressed in units of solar radii.
+Consequently, the range of pericenter distances in the training set varies in scale depending on the stellar masses involved.